abarker/lyxNotebook/README.rst

 UPDATE, Mar.
 2020
 =================

+   Many improvements to the code have recently been made.

    Note that Lyx 2.4.0 may provide a mechanism to improve the program and eliminate the currently-necessary inserting of magic-cookie strings to get cell text.